unrealrobin/timbermvp/docs/Portfolio/MissionDeliverySystem.md

 - Extendable to other systems.
 (Ex.
 Achievements, Tutorials)
 - Mission Design should be as simple as possible & require low/no code.
 2. Dynamic
-- Mission Lists should be able to be changed at runtime.
+- Mission Lists can be changed at runtime.
-3. Light Weight.
+3. Lightweight.
-- Not to be a bloated mess with tentacles crawling through-out the code.
+- Avoid a bloated system tightly couples across the codebase.

 ## Why this works
-The MVVMC (Model View ViewModel Component) pattern is used to more easily share data between gameplay and UI without needing the UI to know anything about gameplay.
+The MVVM-C (Model–View–ViewModel–Component) pattern enables data sharing between gameplay and UI without the UI knowing about gameplay implementation.
-Multiple UI components can all bind to the same View Model without neededing to know how or when the data is updated or evaluated.
-The View Model is the single source of truth for all the "Views" that bind to it.
+Multiple UI components can bind to the same ViewModel without needing to know how or when data is updated.
+The ViewModel is the single source of truth for all bound Views.
-For instance, you can have multiple UI views that show data in a different form that all get updated when the View Model is updated.
+For example, multiple UI views can present the same mission data differently and all update automatically when the ViewModel changes.
-Having a single subsystem that only broadcasts events with a Payload ensures there is low coupling between the different classes.
+A single subsystem that broadcasts events with a payload reduces coupling between systems.

 ## In Game Screenshot
 ![Mission System Screenshot](Images/MissionDisplayWithRewards.png)